Disney dining plans:

 If you like to eat a late lunch and may not have a large dinner, do not get the plans.
 Lunches are cheaper at disney if you pay cash.

-The entire party that is on your reservation must get the meal plan if your signup for it (with the exception of infants).
+The entire party that is on your reservation must get the meal plan if you signup for it (with the exception of children 2 and under).
 If one person in your party will not use the meal plan fully, it is not worth it.